What are some common myths about nutrition? And is there one diet that’s right for everybody?

 Overall, a vast majority of people would be much healthier if they ate more of those minerals.

-Additionally, dark chocolate contains a range of polyphenol antioxidants, which may offer various health benefits.
+Additionally, dark chocolate contains a range of polyphenols that may offer various health benefits.

 Eggs: Nature’s MultiVitamin